RMiller97/a1-collab-RMiller97/Collaborators.md

-# Join our collaboration for CS 131
+# Join our collaboration for CS 130
 Below add your name and your favorite restaurant
 <br>
 Name(include last)      Favorite restaurant <br>
 ~
+Aaron D'Souza      ,    BJ's Steakhouse